XenoGesis has reported a 78% increase in its exports from last year, with half of its revenue now coming from overseas.

 Founded in 2011, XenoGesis now has clients across six continents and has experienced consistent growth since day one, with export revenue increasing year on year.
 The increase in international clients is the direct result of the business’ growth strategy to develop overseas markets.

 Based at BioCity Nottingham, XenoGesis specialises in preclinical drug metabolism and pharmacokinetics (DMPK), quantitative bioanalysis, in vitro pharmacology, DMPK due diligence and modelling and simulation, and has worked directly on the predictions of human PK and dose for seven compounds that have entered clinic.
+Founded in 2011 by Dr Richard Weaver, the company has grown from three to over 30 members of staff in seven years.

 In the financial year ending March 2019, 50% (£1.25 million) of all its revenue came from overseas clients, with its largest markets being in Europe.